 As a child I’d spend countless hours observing and tracking insects – grasshoppers, ants, butterflies – in a field behind my house.
 I was fascinated with their hidden and mysterious worlds.
 They occupied the same space I did and yet seemed distant and alien.
 They went about their day to day rituals almost indifferent to my existence until of course our paths converged.
 I remember one such occasion, when running through a field, my presence triggered a chain reaction, one in which hundreds of grasshoppers suddenly leaped forward in escape.

-Of course our relationship to insects and their seemingly invisible world, colors our perceptions and experiences in profound and uncountable ways – from real life encounters to metaphors about our fears and problems.
+Our relationship to insects and their seemingly invisible world, colors our perceptions and experiences in profound and uncountable ways – from real life encounters to metaphors about our fears and problems.

 The visual and audio footage which make up ‘TV BUG’ were appropriated from five different sources: David Attenborough – Life in the Undergrowth (BBC 2005); V/H/S (Magnet Releasing 2012); Ashes to Ashes (BBC 2008); Three hours and 19 minutes of 4×3 snow (YouTube); The Sound of Cicadas – Amazing Noise of Dense Cicadas (YouTube), and Êt $1 Øn &”¥ më∏àît èÑ∫!n ¿ (Nocturno Motoculto).